MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-use-the-threads-window.md

 You can freeze and thaw, or suspend and resume, threads to control the order in which the threads perform work.
 Freezing and thawing threads can help you resolve concurrency issues, such as deadlocks and race conditions.

 > [!TIP]
-> To follow a single thread without freezing other threads (also a common debugging scenario), see [Get started debugging multithreaded applications](../debugger/get-started-debugging-multithreaded-apps.md#bkmk_follow_a_thread).
+> To follow a single thread without freezing other threads, also a common debugging scenario, see [Get started debugging multithreaded applications](../debugger/get-started-debugging-multithreaded-apps.md#bkmk_follow_a_thread).

 **To freeze and unfreeze threads:**